Pomax/nrAPI/README.md

 >  /:context/entry/:id

-to get an entry's JSON readout by numerical id (based on the JMdict sequence number)
+to get an entry's JSON readout by primary identifier (this value is *context* dependent)

 >  /:context/find/:term